 Parents want to see a welcoming classroom, yet sometimes, you can find classrooms where parts of the walls are still bare. (prior to the first day of school)

-Why Could a Bare Classroom Be A Good Thing?
+Why Could an Unfinished Classroom Be A Good Thing?

 If children walk into a room filled with store bought posters and catchy phrases, they may think it looks nice, but are they reading it?